abdelrazekrizk/echoes-of-the-ancients/Amazon EC2/README.md

-## Amazon EC2 Instance for "Echoes of the Ancients" (Current Deployment)
+## Amazon EC2 Instance for "Echoes of the Ancients"

-Currently, "Echoes of the Ancients" (`game.py`) is deployed and running on an Amazon EC2 instance.
-EC2 provides virtual servers in the cloud, giving you control over the operating system and environment.
+"Echoes of the Ancients" (`game.py`) is deployed and running on an Amazon EC2 instance. <p>EC2 provides virtual servers in the cloud, giving you control over the operating system and environment.

 **Key Functions:**